 - Soft tissue injuries

 Bus accidents are not very frequent.
-However, because of their unique construction, which includes a high center of gravity, making it more prone to rollovers and a lack of safety restraints and seat belts.
-Bus accidents often result in catastrophic injuries that are far worse than a typical car collision.
+However, because of their unique construction, which includes a high center of gravity, they’re more prone to rollovers.
+They also lack safety restraints and seat belts and often result in catastrophic injuries that are far worse than a typical car collision.

 South Carolina Bus Accident Liability – Who Is at Fault?